 Found footage monster horror Cloverfield has garnered a cult following since 2008.
-Directed by Matt Reaves, written by Drew Goddard and produced by J.J.
+Directed by Matt Reeves, written by Drew Goddard and produced by J.J.
 Abrams, Cloverfield centres around a group of five friends trying to escape an attack from an enormous monster that is tearing apart New York City.

 Cloverfield’s clever marketing campaign included several working titles, secret trailer screenings and no information regarding the cast – the movie used actors that, in 2008, were relatively unknown.
 During the casting process, no scripts were sent out and auditions used scripts from Abrams’ previous projects ‘Alias’ and ‘Lost’.

 Cloverfield is a highly suspenseful movie that, despite its synopsis, is definitely more of a thriller than a horror.
 Any jump scares and gory moments are mainly limited to one specific scene when Lizzy Caplan’s character Marlena gets bitten by a giant spider-like creature.

 4. Zombieland (2009)

 Another cult classic, 2009’s Zombieland is a tongue in cheek horror with plenty of laughs, a film that for every bit of blood and guts offers an iconic Woody Harrelson one-liner as a follow up.

 Starring alongside Harrelson are Jesse Eisenberg, Emma Stone and Abigail Breslin, who together make up a lovably dysfunctional group of zombie apocalypse survivors who embark on a road trip across the Southwestern United States in search of a zombie-free sanctuary.